pcingola/NeuralNets/README.md

   - How to build a RandomForest: Just build a bunch of Trees
   - How to build a Tree: For each variable, for each possible splits (middle point betwee in your dataset), pick the 'best' split
   - How to compare 'splits': For each split compare the r^2 of the parent node vs the weighted average of the r^2 of the child nodes
+  - In practice: Gini gain is often used